 It’s important to ensure the access to the information recorded is restricted and that the information is only used for its intended purpose.
 The regulator recommends that where necessary and possible, the information is encrypted – as this prevents unauthorised access to the images.

 If your business stores the information on a cloud computing system, it is essential that you ensure this system is secure.
 Additionally, viewing live images on monitors should be restricted to the operator or authorised person, and only when necessary.
 An example of when this would be necessary would be if the surveillance was used to monitor for health and safety purposes.

 There are also important restrictions on your ability to disclose the information you obtain through surveillance.
-Whilst it would be a breach of data protection to disclose CCTV information to the media, it is lawful to disclose the information to bodies such as the police to prevent and resolve crime.
+Whilst it would be a breach of data protection to disclose CCTV information to the media, it is lawful to disclose the information to the police to prevent and resolve crime.

 Similar to personal data collected by other means, individuals have access rights to any information held regarding them.
 To allow you to comply with any access requests, it is advised that you store the information systematically to enable easy access.
 Again, you should only retain this information as long as is necessary for your specified purpose.

 One key difference that applies when you collate information by way of CCTV, is that you must let people know that surveillance is in operation.
 This can be done by way of a written notice in the area covered by the CCTV.
 This must be clearly visible.